pro2nit/STREAM/README.md

 ```

 ## How to use
-In this example, we evaluate generated samples in `./video/fake` within `./video/real`.
+In this example, we evaluate generated samples in `./video/fake` within `./video/real`. (you can change directory)
 To follow this example, video data should follow conditions as :
 ```
 <vid_dir>